 - Newer wallpapers are strippable, and if this is the case, your job will be much easier.
 First, you need to tear off the facing wallpaper.
-Start at a corner or near the ceiling, use a putty knife to pry the wallpaper out.
-Strip wallpaper as much as you can, with the right technique some wallpaper can be removed in a whole sheet.
+Start at a corner or near the ceiling, and use a putty knife to pry the wallpaper out.
+Strip wallpaper as much as you can, with the right technique, some wallpaper can be removed as a whole sheet.

-- After you’ve soaked the left adhesive, scrape it off with a metal spatula or a flexible putty knife (it’s better if the putty knife has rounded corners).
-Scrape the ‘backing’ with normal pressure, don’t scrape it aggressively as it may damage or gouge the drywall.
+- After you have soaked the left adhesive, scrape it off with a metal spatula or a flexible putty knife (it’s better if the putty knife has rounded corners).
+Scrape the backing with normal pressure, don’t scrape it aggressively, as it may damage or gouge the drywall.

 Temporary or peelable wallpapers can be removed by peeling the top (vinyl) layer, and you’ll have the backing left.
 To remove the backing, follow the direction of stripping it with water.